Stephenson 2 DFK 1: Spectral type

 In 2007, Davies et al. estimated Stephenson 2 DFK 1's spectral type at M5 or M6, unusual and very late for even a red supergiant star, based on its CO-bandhead absorption.

-Negueruela et al. (2013) similarly identified Stephenson 2 DFK 1's spectral type to be around M6, based on its spectrum and the characteristics of certain spectral features, such as titanium oxide (TiO) spectral lines.
+Negueruela et al. (2013) identified Stephenson 2 DFK 1's spectral type to be around M6, similar to the spectral type approximated by Davies et al. 2007, based on its spectrum and the characteristics of certain spectral features, such as titanium oxide (TiO) spectral lines.